emustudio/emuLib/README.markdown

 What's this?
 ------------

-This is library used with emuStudio platform.
+This is run-time library used with the emuStudio platform.

-Contains all interfaces, that implements plugins and main module that make their communication possible, within useful runtime functions support.
+It includes all interfaces, that plug-ins and main module have to implement.
+The interfaces make their communication possible.

+Besides, some classes contain useful static methods support.

 Installation
 ------------

-Plugin has to be compiled into single "jar" file and then it should be inserted in `lib` directory where *emuStudio* is installed.
+The library should be put to `lib` directory where the *emuStudio* is installed.

-For example: `emuStudio/lib/emu_ifaces.jar`.
+For example: `emuStudio/lib/emuLib.jar`.